SteeleBlockchainTechnology/Vespucc.tweet/README.md

 ## Notes

 - This application uses the Twitter API v2
-- The OpenAI model used is text-davinci-001, but you can modify the code to use newer models
+- The Groq model used is llama3-8b-8192, but you can modify the code to use other available models
 - Make sure to keep your `.env` file secure and never commit it to version control